civo/docs/docs/compute/create-an-instance.md

 ---
-description: How to create a Civo compute instance using various tools and options
+description: Learn how to create a Civo Compute instance, and find out how to customize your instance to meet your specific needs.
+Click for more information.
 ---

 import Tabs from '@theme/Tabs';